Ranking the Seahawks’ roster | Positions 75-61: Some veteran players start to make the list

 Main competition: Jordan Simmons, Marcus Martin, Phil Haynes, Ethan Pocic.

 Why he’s ranked here: This is the third year for Roos, who spent all of last year on the practice squad after playing in seven games in 2017.
-And as with a few others on this list, it may be a make-or-break training cap with what appears to be increased depth on the offensive line.
+And as with a few others on this list, it may be a make-or-break training camp with what appears to be increased depth on the offensive line.
 The starting guard spots are set (Mike Iupati, D.J.
 Fluker) leaving the six others listed as guards competing for one or two backup spots.

 70. Receiver Terry Wright